Colorful eyeshadow tutorials are great for getting out of your comfort zone. Every now and then, you need to mix up the usual routine.

-Sure we love our natural, go-to makeup look with browns and winged liners, but sometimes we need to step out of that comfort zone and try out colorful, bold, beauty looks for ourselves.
+Sure we love our natural, go-to makeup look with browns and winged liners, but sometimes we need to try out colorful, bold, beauty looks for ourselves.

 12 Colorful Eyeshadow Tutorials For Beginners

 To me, it almost feels like therapy being able to do away with the usual makeup look and getting creative mixing and matching colors.
 So today, to aid you in your quest for colors, I’ve compiled some eyeshadow tutorials for beginners and advanced makeup users.

 Bored of your usual neutral eyeshadow shades?
 Check this list out for more colorful inspirations and try them out for yourself.

 Pink eyeshadow gives you that soft, feminine look.
 If you’re feeling fun and flirty, pink is your go-to color.
 Who doesn’t like a touch of charm, sweetness, and femininity on the first date?